The mestiza muse

 • Preservatives – avoid DMDM-Hydantoin and Imadazolidinyl Urea.
 Instead, go for green alternatives, such as Sodium Benzoate, Potassium Sorbate, Hexylene Glycol, etc.

 It is vital to understand that sulfonates are not the same as sulfate, even though many clarifying shampoos contain this mix of agents.
-The two surfactants have distinct chemical compositions, cleaning capabilities and foam production abilities.
+The two surfactants have distinct chemical compositions, cleaning capabilities, and foam production abilities.

 How Often Should You Clarify Your Hair?

-If you’re unsatisfied with your current results after trying a clarifying shampoo, then increase the frequency or opt for a chelating shampoo to effectively improve hair health and manageability.
+If you’re unsatisfied with your current results after trying a clarifying shampoo, increase the frequency or opt for a chelating shampoo to effectively improve hair health and manageability.

 image of Kinky curly come clean.